duhawala/ChatBot/README.md

 To use the application, follow these steps:

 1. Open the terminal or run manually by finding the file and etc.
-2. After, you run the file you will recieve prompts and write answers as per the question.
+2. After you run the file you will recieve prompts and write answers as per the question.

 ## Credits